Car engine heating: Common engine overheating causes and actions

 1. Hot bonnet

-It is common for the bonnet of your car to feel warm.
-But, if the bonnet gets extremely hot, it means that your engine is emitting excessive heat.
+It is common for your car's bonnet to feel warm.
+But if it gets extremely hot, it means that your engine is emitting excessive heat.

 2. Temperature indicator